OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 The ``app-layer`` section holds application layer specific configurations.

-In IPS mode, a global exception policy accessed via the ``error-policy`` setting can be defined to indicate what the engine should do in case if encounters an app-layer error.
+In IPS mode, a global exception policy accessed via the ``error-policy`` setting can be defined to indicate what the engine should do in case it encounters an app-layer error.
 Possible values are "drop-flow", "pass-flow", "bypass", "drop-packet", "pass-packet", "reject" or "ignore" (which maintains the default behavior).